-&lt;sup>8 David Wallace-Wells, The Unhabitable Earth: Life After Warming (Tim Duggan Books 2019).
+9 David Wallace-Wells, The Unhabitable Earth: Life after Warming (Tim Duggan Books 2019).

-&lt;sup>9 Because ARL lawsuits have the singular purpose of cleaning up the atmosphere of historic excess carbon dioxide, it is important to make clear that NRDs gained through these lawsuits may not be used to "offset" further carbon dioxide pollution.
-"Offsets" are controversial regulatory tools used in the realm of mitigation policy to legalize continued greenhouse gas pollution as long as the polluter buys some sort of carbon sequestration project (such as forest conservation) to "offset" that pollution.
+10 Because ARL lawsuits have the singular purpose of cleaning up the atmosphere of historic excess carbon dioxide, it is important to make clear that NRDs gained through these lawsuits may not be used to 'offset' further carbon dioxide pollution.
+'Offsets' are controversial regulatory tools used in the realm of mitigation policy to legalize continued greenhouse gas pollution as long as the polluter buys some sort of carbon sequestration project (such as forest conservation) to 'offset' that pollution.
 The same sequestration projects can be used either as offsets or measures or to clean up the sky, but it is vital to differentiate the two.
 Offset programs remain fatally misguided, because they simply legalize continued pollution without making any dent in the legacy pollution that continues to destabilize the climate system.
 Moreover, offsets can monopolize key lands capable of sequestering carbon dioxide, thus competing with the sky cleanup.
-For discussion, see Christa M Anderson et al., Natural Climate Solutions are Not Enough, 363 SCIENCE 933, 933-934 (2019) The ARL strategy presented in this chapter represents a damages action that is completely independent of any offset policies.
+For discussion, see Christa M Anderson and others, 'Natural Climate Solutions Are Not Enough' (2019) 363 Science 933, 933-34.
+The ARL strategy presented in this chapter represents a damages action that is completely independent of any offset policies.